topquark22/Thermo55/README.md

 - Type K thermocouple wire
 - AdaFruit MAX31855 thermocouple amplifier breakout board

+Recommended:
+- LCD 1602 display with I2C capability (for receiver)

 Optional:
-- LCD 1602 display with I2C capability
+- A second LCD 1602 display (for transmitter)

 If you don't have an LCD display, the output is also printed to the serial monitor.